Severe Weather Warning (Damaging Winds) for parts of North East, East Gippsland and West and South Gippsland

 for Damaging Winds

-for parts of North East and East Gippsland Forecast Districts.
+for parts of North East, East Gippsland and West and South Gippsland Forecast Districts.

 Weather Situation